KrystianMaccs/alx-low_level_programming/0x09-static_libraries/README.md

-This repository takes the concept of static libraries.
+This repository contains solutions to the static libraries tasks.